10 SMS Customer Engagement Strategies to Boost Retention

 Think about customer behavior, location, or purchase history.
 For example, if someone recently bought a product, you can send a follow-up message asking how it worked out or offering a discount on a related item.

-These interactions don’t feel like marketing but rather feel like genuine relationship-building that strengthens your brand and increases customer lifetime value.
+These interactions don’t feel like marketing but rather feel like genuine relationship-building.
+It strengthens your brand and supports repeat business.

 5. Keep Messages Short and Direct